balassy/aws-lambda-typescript/README.md

 serverless deploy
 ```

-or you can use the NPM script alias, which is recommended, because it runs the analysers (linter + tests) before deployment:
+or you can use the NPM script alias, which is recommended, because it runs the analysers (linter + tests) before deployment, and integration tests after deployment:

 ```bash
 npm run deploy